 Michael Ahern, Chief Operating Officer at UCLan, said: “The EIC is set to be a real asset to the University and the region, bringing enormous educational and economic benefits now and for generations to come.
 It really is an impressive building that forms a cornerstone of our masterplan development, providing our region with access to top of the range facilities, research expertise and student talent.

-“We are now at the stage of incorporating all our IT infrastructure and moving into place a huge range of engineering-related kit including flight simulators, manufacturing hardware and software and motorsports equipment.
-Everything will be in place and ready for when our student return for the new academic year in September.”
+“We are now at the stage of incorporating all our IT infrastructure and moving into place a huge range of engineering-related kits including flight simulators, manufacturing hardware and software and motorsports equipment.
+Everything will be in place and ready for when our students return for the new academic year in September.”